fanghenshaometeor/smoothed-multihead-ensemble/EXPERIMENTS.md

-# Training and Certification commands for SPACTE
+# Training and Certification commands for SOME

-We list below the complete training and certification commands for SPACTE with the specified values of hyper-parameters for a convenient reproduction of our work.
+We list below the complete training and certification commands for SOME with the specified values of hyper-parameters for a convenient reproduction of our work.
 The 3 baseline methods, Gaussian, Consistency and SmoothMix, are all included.

 All the commands are for `ResNet-110` on `CIFAR10`.
 The results of `ResNet-50` on `ImageNet` will be released soon.

-## SPACTE-Gaussian
+## SOME-Gaussian

 ### sigma=0.25
 ```
-cd codes/0Gaussian
+cd code/0Gaussian
 # training
 CUDA_VISIBLE_DEVICES=0 python train.py --arch R110 --dataset CIFAR10 --data_dir ${data_dir} --noise_sd 0.25 --num_heads 5 --num_noise_vec 2 --lbdlast 1.2
 # certification